-Crane Lake Camp is situated along the shore of beautiful, spring-fed Crane lake in the Berkshire Mountains.
+Crane Lake Camp is situated along the shore of beautiful, spring-fed Crane Lake in the Berkshire Mountains.
 Our 110 acre site features camper bunks, a dining hall, staff housing, health center, and an impressive range of athletic and program facilities.
 We are very proud of the exceptional activities and facilities that we are able to offer.
 Many are made possible by the generous support of our alumni families.
+Click below to see photos and descriptions of many of our features!

 OUR CABINS - 3rd - 10th Grade